jmatias/uiuc-twitter-geolocation/README.rst

     Building model...
     Hidden layer size: 100
-    Analyzing up to 500 tweets for each sample.
+    Analyzing up to 500 words for each sample.
     Building tweet Tokenizer using a 20,000 word vocabulary.
 This may take a while...
     Tokenizing 419,869 tweets.
 This may take a while...
     Training model...